magento/merchdocs/src/system/data-import-product-images.md

     ```

     {: .bs-callout-info }
-    Since Magento `2.3.2` version a path specified in the **Images File Directory** will be concatenating to import images base directory - `<Magento root folder>/var/import/images`.
-On early Magento versions you can use a different folder on the Magento server, as long as the path to the folder is specified during the import process.
+    Starting with the Magento `2.3.2` release, the path specified in the **Images File Directory** concatenates for import to the images base directory - `<Magento root folder>/var/import/images`.
+For earlier Magento releases, you can use a different folder on the Magento server, as long as the path to the folder is specified during the import process.

 1. In the CSV data, enter the name of each image file to be imported on the correct row, by `sku`, and in the correct column according to image type (`base_image`, `small_image`, `thumbnail_image`, or `additional_images`).